EzyGang/py-cachify/docs/reference/lock.md

 ## Error Handling

 - **`CachifyLockError`**: Raised when an operation on a lock is invalid or a lock cannot be acquired.

+## Backend Requirements and `nx` Semantics

+The correctness of `lock` (and decorators built on top of it) depends on the underlying cache client providing an atomic "set-if-not-exists" operation via an `nx` flag:

+- When `nx=False`, a `set` call should behave like a normal upsert and overwrite existing values.
+- When `nx=True`, a `set` call must atomically set the value **only if** the key does not already exist, and return a truthy indication on success and a falsy indication otherwise.

+Built-in clients implement this behavior and use it to acquire and release locks safely.
+Custom clients should follow the same contract as documented in the initialization reference to ensure that locks behave correctly in concurrent and distributed scenarios.

 ## Usage Example